nooc/mu22-battery-client/README.md

 ## The Clilent

 The client is written in Python and has a Tk UI.
-Four graphs are presented in the folowing order:
+Four graphs are presented in the following order:

 * Energy price per hour over 24h.
 * Hourly base load of simulated household over 24h.